zevbo/StateDimensionLogic/README.md

 following checks are performed on creation of the model:
 - All requirements of an `Sd.t` from the current tick have bindings returned by a previous `Sd_node.t`
-- No two `Sd_node.t`s return bindgins for the same `Sd.t`
+- No two `Sd_node.t`s return bindings for the same `Sd.t`

-And these requiremnts are performed whenever the model is run:
+And these requirements are performed whenever the model is run:
 - Each `Sd_node.t` returns an `Rs.t` with the state dimensions it promised, and only the ones it promised